saroun/simres/INSTALL.md

 - `ant` builder
 - `Java3D` package, see submodules/simresUI/README.md for instructions.

 Run `build.bat`.
 This will perform all necessary steps: configure, compile and install SIMRES to ./distr.
-See the content of `build.bat` for make commands which an be used to build the core, PGPLOT driver and GUI separately.
+See the content of `build.bat` for make commands which can also be used to build the core, PGPLOT driver and GUI separately.
 After execution of the script, it should be possible to run SIMRES by executing `./distr/startGUI_win32.bat`.
+For building an installer, see the [last section](#"building-of-binary-distribution-packages") below.